Distances on the $\mathrm{CLE}_4$, critical Liouville quantum gravity and $3/2$-stable maps: The converges to the uniform exploration as

 in terms of finite dimensional distributions for the Carath\'eodory topology and for the Hausdorff topology for their closure. \end{lemma}

-\begin{proof} It suffices to prove the convergence in the sense of Carath\'eodory since the outermost loop surrounding a point $z$ is constant in law as $\mu \to \infty$.
+\begin{proof} It suffices to prove the convergence in the sense of Carath\'eodory since the outermost loop surrounding a point $z$ is constant in law as $\mu \to \infty$ {given that it is the outermost loop of a $\mathrm{CLE}_4$ surrounding $z$}.
 Let $\mu_n \to \infty$.
 By Skorokhod's representation theorem, we assume that the convergence of Proposition \ref{cv branche stoppee} holds almost surely along $\mu_n$.

 Let $\vp>0$.
 It is enough to prove the convergence for the excursions before the time $\tau_0$.
 Let $i\ge 1$ such that $T_{\vp,i}<\tau_0$.
 By Proposition \ref{cv branche stoppee}, we know that a.s.

 in the sense of Carath\'eodory.